Alejogb1/job-board/blog-data/why-isnt-testcontainers-reusing-existing-containers.md

 id: "why-isnt-testcontainers-reusing-existing-containers"
 ---

-Okay, let's tackle this one.
+, one.
 It’s a question that surfaces frequently enough, and frankly, it’s often more nuanced than it might initially seem.
 Over the years, I've bumped into this exact scenario multiple times – specifically during CI/CD pipeline optimizations, where every second shaved off builds was a big win.
 The question at hand is: why doesn't testcontainers, a brilliant library designed to spin up temporary containers for integration tests, always reuse existing containers?
 It's not due to some oversight or architectural flaw, but rather a careful balancing act between test integrity, isolation, and practical limitations.

 The heart of the matter lies in the intended use case of testcontainers.
 It's engineered to create ephemeral environments.
 Each test execution, ideally, should start with a fresh, known state to guarantee the validity and reproducibility of results.
 Reusing containers would inherently introduce stateful behavior between tests, creating the very flakiness we strive to eliminate with automated testing.
 Imagine two tests that both rely on writing to the same database within a container.
 If the second test ran and was expecting a blank slate, the data left over from the first test would lead to spurious failures and a lot of debugging headaches.